Even if you just want to study the code, it probably makes a lot of sense to do so in an IDE.

 Alt-F5or via right-click on the project in question, and then:

-We don’t yet have experince with code contributions that were created with e.g. Netbeans or IntelliJ.
+We don’t yet have experince with code contributions that were created with Netbeans and are only getting started to gain experience with IntelliJ.

 We don’t think there is a need to dictate a particular IDE,